 MYNERS PRINCIPLES Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 9) use reports from internal and external auditors to satisfy itself about the standards of internal control applied to the scheme to its administration and investment operations.
 Ensuring effective internal control is an important responsibility of the CFO.
-Fund Annual Report.
-Internal control audits for pensions 10) The fund's Statement of Investment Principles should include a description of the risk assessment framework used for potential and existing investments.
+The external auditors' opinion is included in the Pension Fund Annual Report.
+Internal control audits for pensions are undertaken frequently by internal auditors and are reported to Audit Committee.
+Any identified issues would be reported to the Pensions Committee.
+Audited Internal Control reports are submitted by the Investment Managers and checked by officers for matters of concerns.
+10) The fund's Statement of Investment Principles should include a description of the risk assessment framework used for potential and existing investments.
 The Pension Fund's ISS includes a description of the risk assessment framework.
-11) Objectives for the overall fund should not be expressed in terms that have no relationship to the fund's liabilities, such as performance relative to other pension funds, or to a market index. the advisability of investing fund money in a wide range of 12) The Annual Report of the pension fund should include an overall risk assessment in relation to each of the fund's activities and factors expected to have an impact on the financial and reputational health of the fund.
+Page 11) Objectives for the overall fund should not be expressed in terms that have no relationship to the fund's liabilities, such as performance relative to other pension funds, or to a market index.
+Objectives for the overall fund are set having regard to: the advisability of investing fund money in a wide range of investments; the suitability of particular investments and types of investments and the results of asset/ liability modelling.
+Page 396 12) The Annual Report of the pension fund should include an overall risk assessment in relation to each of the fund's activities and factors expected to have an impact on the financial and reputational health of the fund.
 This could be done by summarising the contents of a regularly updated risk register.
-An analysis of the risks should be reported periodically to the committee, together with necessary actions to mitigate risk and assessment of any residual risk. assessment in relation to each of the fund's activities and 4.
-Performance assessment SUMMARY: FULLY COMPLIANT Investments a) Arrangements should be in place for the formal measurement of performance of the investments, investment managers and advisors The committee should: b) Administering authorities should also 1) explicitly consider, for each asset class invested, As part of any investment strategy review the Pension
+An analysis of the risks should be reported periodically to the committee, together with necessary actions to mitigate risk and assessment of any residual risk.
+The Pension Fund Annual Report includes an overall risk assessment in relation to each of the fund's activities and includes a copy of the Risk Register.
+This will be reported periodically to the Pensions Committee.
+The Risk Register is designed to be a living document and is included as a standing item on the Fund's Local Pension Board Agenda.
+It is reported periodically to the Pensions Committee.
+4. Performance assessment SUMMARY: FULLY COMPLIANT Investments a) Arrangements should be in place for the formal measurement of performance of the investments, investment managers and advisors The committee should: b) Administering authorities should also 1) explicitly consider, for each asset class invested, As part of any investment strategy review the Pension